cessda/cessda.cdc.skg-if.api/README.rst

 Running with Docker
 -------------------

-You can also run the CDC SKG-IF API using Docker that runs the app with gunicorn:
+You can also run the CESSDA SKG-IF API using Docker that runs the app with gunicorn:

 .. code-block:: bash